 Βεβαίως.
 Of course. Σα βγεις στον πηγαιμό για την Ιθάκη,να εύχεσαι νάναι μακρύς ο δρόμος, γεμάτος περιπέτειες, γεμάτος γνώσεις. Τους Λαιστρυγόνας και τους Κύκλωπας, τον θυμωμένο Ποσειδώνα μη φοβάσαι,...

-The Ano Korakiana website reports this image on display in Athens.
+Ascension of the Prophet Elijah to heaven The Ano Korakiana website reports this image on display in Athens.
 Some decades ago - I'm not sure when - this painting, about 6' x 4', was stolen from the Church of the Prophet Elias, on the hill to the south east of Ano Korakiana, and cut into nine pieces.
 It was painted by Theodore Poulakis in the second half of the 17th century.
 The painting was recovered - I don't know when or how - and is now hung in the Byzantine and Christian Museum in Athens.
-A measure of the artist's genius is how the picture's magnificence shines through its mutilation, as the human spirit can surmount the same.
+A measure of the artist's genius is how the picture's magnificence shines through its mutilation, as the human spirit can surmount the same. |

 Email after I'd asked Alan and Honey about Summer Song:

-I just went and checked on your boat.
+_______I just went and checked on your boat.
 She is dry and peaceful.
 If there ever was any water in it, you wouldn't know it now.
 Love, Honey

 *This Greek Alphabet by Harry Foundalis is helpful though I can't yet detect the difference between his Psi/Ψῖ - ψ Ψ and his Chi/Χῖ - χΧ and when I emailed him he said that this was a problem with my non-native ear, but also that his sound recording was inadequate.
 Hm.
 I find his site very helpful.